emersonhsieh/triggersafe_tests/README.md

 Types of failures to simulate:

-    - Delete pods
+    - Delete Pods / Containers
+    - Add Pods / Containers
     - Change configurations
-    - Add Container

 After failure event is simulated, have a timeout, then check if the resulting state is correct.